Achintharya/Aksarajna/README.md

    PASSWORD_SALT=your_secure_password_salt
    ```

-3. Implement a payment processor integration (see below)

-### Payment Processor Integration

-The subscription model is prepared for integration with payment processors like Stripe:

-1. Create a new file `src/services/payment_service.py` with your payment processor integration
-2. Update the auth service to use the payment service for subscription updates
-3. Add payment webhook endpoints in the API routes

 ## API Usage

-The application provides a RESTful API for programmatic access:
+The application provides a RESTful API for programmatic access

 ### Authentication